New York City Condos for Sale

 Current or Future Assessments

 Are assessments keeping pace with inflation?
 Is the board raising condo assessments yearly to build reserves to fund future repairs?
-Compare building assessments to other condo developments and co-ops to determine.
+Compare building assessments to other buildings to determine.

 Reason for Assessment

 What is covered by the assessment?
 Be sure also to find out what is not covered.
-Maintenance of the common areas, recreational facilities, Local Law 11 building repointing, trash collection, and snow removal are everyday activities paid for by condo associations and co-op boards.
+Condo associations and co-op boards pay for maintenance of the common areas, recreational facilities, Local Law 11 building repointing, trash collection, and snow removal.

 Historical Frequency of Assessments

-Were there any special assessments mandated in the past five years?
+Were there any special assessments in the past five years?
 How much was each owner’s share?
-Some building assessments are unavoidable, but frequent, costly assessments may be a red flag indicating a building is in poor condition.
-Or it may signify imprudent financial policies with the board itself.
+Some building assessments are unavoidable, but frequent, costly assessments may be a red flag, indicating a building is in poor condition.
+They may also signify imprudent financial policies by the board itself.

 How many condo units have sold in the building in the past 12 months, and how often do they sell?